Research Roadmap for 2017 (opens new window)

 Problem: Clients will require storage providers to store multiple copies of the same data for reliability and availability.
 Attackers may attempt to get paid for storing multiple copies of data when in reality they only have a single copy.
 We need miners to prove they're storing each and every copy of the data they claim they're storing.

 We developed the Proof-of-Replication, which solves this problem and a number of other malicious miner attacks.
 This involves a new kind of Proof-of-Storage where each physical copy is unique.

-Problem: In the standard conception of Byzantine Fault Tolerance, various parties must reach consensus in a protocol where influence over the procedure is distributed equally and discretely.
+Problem: In the standard conception of Byzantine Fault Tolerance (opens new window), various parties must reach consensus in a protocol where influence over the procedure is distributed equally and discretely.
 This does not accurately model consensus protocols based on Proof-of-Work, Proof-of-Stake, and others.